Exhibition by Tawanda Takura

 Bag Factory is pleased to present Rabbit hole runs deep, a solo exhibition by Tawanda Takura, comprising mixed-media, found object sculpture and painting.
 In his first solo presentation in South Africa, this year’s Cassirer Welz Award winner, explores the complex co-existence of dualities like freedom and dependence; novelty and recurrence; destiny and accountability; disillusionment and hope; the self and the collective; censorship and expression; memory and healing.

 “Everything is in the air.
 You can't be building castles in the air because there's no certainty… Anything can happen.
+I am questioning this notion: I want to understand, what it means to be free.
+Which unit of measure are we referencing?
+How can one celebrate freedom when one is still captive?

 Should I call it the trick?
 It's not a trick.
 But it is some kind of brainwash ideology that we have imposed on ourselves.
 When you go through a tumultuous time like Apartheid, like Chimurenga in my country, before independence is established, before anything else, there has to be that rehabilitation and cleansing ritual for resetting and reconditioning the mind.
 Spiritually and physically.
 When you go to war, when you engage in such a terrible ordeal, you are forced to deny yourself and become something else in order to combat your opponents.
 You have to be a thief to catch a thief.
+And then after the battle is done, you are supposed to be integrated back into the community, you have to find yourself and become human again.
+It's shape-shifting.
+And somehow I feel it's a process that was skipped, so we suffer the residue of what happened because that trauma, that situation, it still lingers in our leaders.
+When you engage some war liberators from my community, you can sense the unresolved aura: aggression and self-disconnection.
+I feel as though it is a cry for

 help.”